bcgov/citz-imb-sharepoint/README.md

 - [Javascript Libraries](./Solutions/jslibraries]) - Collection Feature

 ## Usage
+### Collection features
-- Site Collection features are automatically enabled when the solution is activated
+- Collection features are automatically enabled when the solution is activated
-- Site Collection features can be disabled from the _Manage site collection features_ page (found in the site settings of the root site)
+- Collection features can be disabled from the _Manage site collection features_ page (found in the site settings of the root site)
+### Site features
+- Site features are not enabled when the solution is activated
+- You will need to enable the feature in the _Manage site features_ page (found in the site settings of the site)
+- You can disable the feature in the _Manage site features_ page (found in the site settings of the site)

 ## Requirements
 - Most of the solutions posted here require the [Javascript Libraries](./Solutions/jslibraries]) be activated first.